Chhattisgarh: Two Maoists killed in encounter with security forces in Sukma; rifles recovered

 Sukma, Nov 12: Two Maoists were killed in an encounter with security forces in one of the worst Maoist-affected district of Sukma in Chhattisgarh on Monday.
 Two rifles were also recovered.
+Two other rebels were caught from the encounter site, an official said.

+[Chhattisgarh assembly election 2018: 70 per cent voter turnout in first phase]

+The gunfight took place in forests near a village under Pushpal police station limits when a team of the District Reserve Guard (DRG) was returning after discharging election-related duty, Sukma Superintendent of Police Abhishek Meena told PTI.

 On Sunday, Security forces traced and unearthed two Improvised Explosive Devices (IEDs) close to the makeshift polling booth set up under the tree in one of the worst Maoist-affected district of Sukma.